The Carnival of Champions: Gómez vs. Pintor

 In round thirteen, Pintor attacked Gómez's eyes from a distance with his jab.
 One of the least action packed rounds was still a very good round, and Pintor took it by outmaneuvering Gómez for the first time in the bout.

 Gómez, imagining he could have been behind on the scorecards, came for the fourteenth in a roar, and started throwing punches from all angles.
 Pintor was tired and Gómez looked stronger, but Gómez's eyes were almost completely closed by this time, and he could barely see Pintor.
 He was, as he described it later himself "fighting on instinct only".
 Then, suddenly he caught Pintor with a right to the temple and Pintor fell on his knees, for the first knockdown of the fight.
-He bravely beat the count of referee Arthur Mercante, but Gómez didn't waste his opportunity and chased his wounded prey with uppercuts and crosses, until a right cross caught Pintor on his chin and he fell to the floor on his back.
+He bravely beat the count of referee Arthur Mercante Sr., but Gómez didn't waste his opportunity and chased his wounded prey with uppercuts and crosses, until a right cross caught Pintor on his chin and he fell to the floor on his back.
 Mercante didn't bother to count this time: He stopped the fight immediately and Gómez had retained his world title in a dramatic fight.

 According to KO Magazine, Gómez led on fight judge Harold Lederman's card by 125–121, and on Dick Cole's by 126–120, while Pintor led on Artie Aidala's card by 124–121 at the time of the stoppage.
 KO Magazine's staff writer had it for Gómez at 125–120.